-Stop being so busy all the time. – Does an early stage startup founder really need to spend time evaluating every HR alternative instead of focusing on customers and product?
+- Stop being so busy all the time. – Does an early-stage startup founder really need to spend time evaluating every HR alternative instead of focusing on customers and products?
 Some people think that being the CEO means being involved with everything.
 But what they are really doing is getting in the way and usually just slowing down progress.
 Surround yourself with smart people and delegate delegate delegate.
 There are only a few things you should not delegate in the early stages of a business like customer engagements, raising capital and finding product-market fit.

 - Stop pretending to be superman. – A leader doesn’t need to be perfect.
 Don’t pretend that everything is always fine and that you never make mistakes.
 You might think it makes you look strong and brave, or makes people look up to you.
 In reality, it comes off fake and inauthentic.
 You don’t have to flaunt your failures, but hiding them is unnecessary too.
 Just talk about them honestly and ask people how they think you could improve.

 - Stop being so secretive about your idea. – You may be scared someone will steal your idea.
 Don’t.
 Just don’t.
 Such a beginner mistake, not even an amateur mistake, it is just a total rookie mistake.
 You will never find product-market fit by keeping your idea secret until it is perfect.
 You need to talk about your idea.
 A lot.
 To a lot of people.
 Because honestly, your idea probably sucks just as much as you are secretly afraid it might.
 One of the reasons many founders are so secretive about their ideas is because they don’t want to be told it is a stupid idea.
 This is just denial.
 Don’t be in denial.
 Anyhow, the people you are so afraid will steal your idea are too busy working on their own big ideas to steal yours.